ronniegane/mtga-draftsync/README.md

 ## All in one
 Call `python draftsync.py`

+Enter the set and the draft type you want to use, or just hit Enter to accept the defaults

 Enter your MTGAHelper user ID

 wait... (currently uploads are 1-by-1 so can take some time)